puma/puma/docs/grpc.md

 - `GRPC.postfork_child`: Called in the child process after forking.
 - `GRPC.postfork_parent`: Called in the parent process after forking.

-Puma provides hooks such as `on_worker_fork`, `after_worker_fork`, and `on_worker_boot` to execute code during these lifecycle events.
+Puma provides hooks such as `before_worker_fork`, `after_worker_fork`, and `before_worker_boot` to execute code during these lifecycle events.
 Understanding the behavior of these hooks is key to ensuring gRPC operates correctly in a clustered setup.

 ## The Solution